 An experiment was conducted at ICAR-Central institute of Temperate Horticulture, Regional Station, Mukteshwar, Nainital, Uttarakhand for evaluation physico-chemical characteristics among the thirty apple genotypes during 2023-205.
 The experimental site is lies between 29.47° North latitude and 79.64° longitude.
 It has an average elevation of 2,286 meters above from mean sea level (7,500 feet).
 The experiment was laid out in randomized block design (RBD) with three replications comprising four trees per replication.
 The physical character includes fruit weight (g), fruit volume (cc), fruit length (cm), fruit diameter (cm), specific gravity (g/cc), fruit firmness (lb/in2), pulp weight (g), seed weight (g) and pulp stone ratio.
 The chemical characters include total soluble solid (ºB), acidity (%), ascorbic acid (mg/100 g), reducing sugar (%), total sugar (%), non-reducing sugar (%), carotene (µg/100) g) and total anti-oxidant activity (mMTE/L) were recorded during storage.
 The fruit firmness was measured with the help of a penetrometer were expressed as Ib/in2 and the total soluble solid was measured with the help of a refractometer were expressed as ͦ Brix.
 Total antioxidant activity was determined using the Trolox equivalent antioxidant capacity (TEAC) assay and expressed as mmol Trolox® equivalents per litre (mMTE).
 The chemical characteristics of the fruits, including ascorbic acid, reducing sugars, total sugars, non-reducing sugars, and total carotene, were analysed using standard methods such as the titrimetric method for ascorbic acid, Lane and Eynon method for sugars, and spectrophotometric method for total carotene (George et al. 2022; Ranganna, 1986; AOAC, 2005)

 The colour attributes of different apple cultivars were measured in terms of L*, a*, b*, C* and h° values using a Lovibond RT series reflectance tintometer, following the CIE Lab colour space system* (Ropelewska et al., 2023).
 In this system, L* represents lightness (ranging from 0 = black to 100 = white), a* indicates the red–green axis (positive values for redness and negative for greenness), and b* represents the yellow–blue axis (positive values for yellowness and negative for blueness).
 Chroma (C*) denotes colour saturation or intensity, while hue angle (h°) describes the colour tone (e.g., red, yellow, green).
-The experimental data were analysed using analysis of variance (ANOVA) under standard statistical procedures
+The experimental data were analysed using analysis of variance (ANOVA) under standard statistical procedures.

 Results and Discussion